-Students who have achieved N for an outcome will be issued with an N form notification letter which will be posted to their families.
+Students who have achieved N for an outcome will be issued with an N form notification via SEQTA.
 Students have one week from the date of notification of the N result to appeal the result.
 If a student wishes to make an appeal, this must be written by the student and submitted to the VCE or Applied Learning Leader.
-Students will then be required to attend an appeal hearing and, if the appeal is successful, may be given the opportunity to obtain S for the outcome.
+Students may then be required to attend an appeal hearing and, if the appeal is successful, may be given the opportunity to obtain S for the outcome.
 All appeals will be considered by the Senior Pathways Committee.

-10. Correspondence
+Correspondence

-All correspondence between the college and students and their families relating to N results, appeals and other urgent factors relating to an individual student's place in the VCE, VCE (VM) or VPC course, will be via mail.
+All correspondence between the college and students and their families relating to N results, appeals and other urgent factors relating to an individual student's place in the VCE, VCE VM or VPC course, will be via SEQTA Notification and email.